 December 11th, 2018

 Colleen Crivello is a fashion executive, formerly VP of Girls At Ralph Lauren.
-She is also the founder of CHALK, sold at Barney’s and Saks Fifth Avenue.
+She is also the founder of MiniMode and CHALK, sold at Barney’s and Saks Fifth Avenue.
 CHALK spurred her rise in popularity in the fashion industry.
 Presently, she works with fashion’s biggest brands on rich story-telling content strategies.
-She is also the creator of MiniMode.

-Content strategy for fashion is completely different these days.
-Historically, fashion brands only produced content on a quarterly or occasional basis because that was the speed of media.
+Content strategy volume for fashion is completely different than it was years ago.
+Historically, fashion brands only produced content, photos, videos, etc. on a quarterly or occasional basis, because that was the speed of media.
 One magazine per month would be accompanied by a brand’s new ad.
 TV was similar.
 But digital platforms changed the speed and frequency.

-With new digital platforms, digital magazines, video, and online media websites, brands are expected to complete daily.
-For fashion brands that looks like new content not every 2 months, but two times per day at a minimum.
+With new digital platforms, digital magazines, video, and online media websites, brands are expected to publish new content daily.
+For fashion brands, daily might not even be enough with many publishing two times per day at a minimum.
 Consumers want a daily flow of content and information to stay interested.
-And almost tragically, once that content is up, it’s also expired.
+And almost tragically, minutes after that content is published, it’s also expired.

 Colleen Crivello’s Journey To Ralph Lauren